volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 [ERROR]  You can read more about the rule here: <link>
 ```

+By default, jtcop will halt the build if it detects issues with your tests.
+If
+you prioritize quality consistency but only want to check occasionally, you can
+configure jtcop to display warning messages by adjusting the failOnError
+property:

+Out of the box, jtcop won't hesitate to halt a build over test issues.
+If you're
+after consistent quality but only want occasional checks, tell jtcop to chill
+and just spit out warnings.
+Tweak the failOnError property:
+___
 jtcop by defult will stop the further build if your tests have some problems,
 if you require the same level of quality, if you need just to check
 time-to-time, you can "tell" jtcop to print warning messages instead by